This job is sometimes referred to by alternative titles

 Pay for winemakers varies depending on seniority, years of experience, the size of the winery and its region, and tasks performed.

-Winemakers sometimes buy into wineries and vineyards, which can increase their income.
+Winemakers who buy into wineries and vineyards can increase their income.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)

 Winemakers may do some or all of the following:

 - discuss fruit quality and quantity with grape growers (viticulturists) throughout the growing season

 - develop new wine styles and improve the wine quality

 - control fermentation and adjust wines as needed

 - ensure legal standards and specifications are met, such as alcohol level requirements in New Zealand or the country of export

 - filter, bottle and package the wine for sale